 - I. General overview (< 1 week)

 - Goals and motivations

 - History, state of the art, future trends

 - Basic concepts and related fields of study

 - Performance, power, and other metrics

 - Algorithm analysis and speedup projections

+- VHDL tutorial

 - II.
-FPGA Architectures (~1 week)
+RC Architectures (~1 week)

 - Device characteristics

-- Fine-grained FPLDs
+- Fine-grained architectures

-- Coarse-grained FPLDs
+- Coarse-grained architectures

-- Design strategies

 - III.
 FPGA Physical Design Tools (~1 week)

-- Technology Mapping
+- Technology mapping

-- Placement & Routing
+- Placement & routing

 - IV.
 Register Transfer (RT)/Logic Synthesis (1-2 weeks)

 - Controller/Datapath synthesis

 - Logic minimization

+- V. RC Application Design (1-2 weeks)

+- Parallelism

+- Systolic arrays

+- Pipelining

+- Optimizations

+- Bottlenecks

-- V. High-level Design (~3 weeks)
+- VI.
+High-level Design (~3 weeks)

 - High-level synthesis

 - High-level languages

 - Design tools

-- VI.
+- VII.
 Hybrid architectures (~1 week)

 - Hybrid architectures

 - Communication

 - Hw/sw partitioning

 - Soft-core microprocessors

-- VII.
+- VIII.
 System architectures (2-3 weeks)

 - System design strategies

 - System services

 - Small-scale architectures

 - HPC architectures

 - HPEC architectures

 - System synthesis

 - Architectural design space explorations

-- VIII.
+IX.
 Case Studies (~1 week)

 - Signal and image processing

 - Bioinformatics

 - Security

-- IX.
-Special Topics (~3 weeks)
+- X. Special Topics (~2 weeks)

 - Partial Reconfiguration

 - Numerical Analysis

 - Performance Analysis/Prediction

 - Fault Tolerance

 Lab Experiments: A series of laboratory experiments will be assigned in synchronization with the topics covered in class lecture.
 These experiments will be undertaken by small teams of students in an open-lab environment in the first half of the semester.
-Students enrolled in the graduate section of this course will be assigned extra tasks for each lab.
+Students enrolled in the graduate section of this course may be assigned extra tasks for each lab.

-Research Project: Students will form teams of two or three students each and undertake a major research project (on a topic subject to instructor approval) exploring fundamental issues in reconfigurable computer architectures, systems, and applications.
+Research Project: Students will form teams of four students each and undertake a major research project (on a topic subject to instructor approval) exploring fundamental issues in reconfigurable computer architectures, systems, and applications.
 This project will span the second half of the semester and provide students the opportunity to more deeply explore fundamental issues in RC.
 Students enrolled in the graduate section of this course will undertake a significantly broader and deeper topic or role than those in the undergraduate section.
 The culmination of each project for a graduate student will be a clear and concise technical report suitable for publication discussing project concepts, development, experiments, results, and analyses.
 The most important outcome of each project and report will be the research results that are achieved, analyses rendered, and conclusions drawn with demonstrable insight.